 Guppy noticed as well the "dumpy" statue of Queen Victoria.
 Perhaps she had already lost her hand.

 Guppy himself (1925-2012), a native of Trinidad, did some serious exploration of British Guiana's forests and went on to found the organization known today as Survival International.

 In front of the City Engineering Department is a kiosk reading: "In memory of William Russell, a native of Elgin, Scotland and in recognition of his public services the inhabitants of British Guiana have erected this fountain.
 Born 15 March 1827, died 28 March 1888" According to Grace's Guide, Russell was known as the "sugar king" for the helpful advice he gave planters.

 The beard seems better suited to Scotland than the lowland tropics.
-Georgetown sits at six degrees north, and it is said that the temperature once fell all the way down to 66 degrees Fahrenheit.
+Georgetown sits at six degrees north, but the temperature stays mostly between 75 and 85 degrees Fahrenheit.
+A cold snap did bring it down one upon a time to 66 degrees Fahrenheit.